Building Community: Short-term Mission Teams

 Role on the team

-There is room for everyone with a willing heart and an attitude of service!
+There is room for those with a willing heart and an attitude of service!
 Naturally, the type of team you join will determine the kind of work being done or outreach being provided.
-However, you do not have to be a trained professional in order to take part.
-For example, on a medical team, two support workers are required for each medical professional.
-So find a team that is of interest and we will be happy to find a place for you!
+However, you do not necessarily have to be a trained professional in order to take part.
+For example, on a medical team, support workers are required by medical professionals.
+If you find a team that is of interest we just might be able to find a place for you!

 Teams stay at our Skylark Retreat Centre